 Ensuring your website is compliant is one of the top priorities for your school website.
 We work on hundreds of school websites, and one of the areas we commonly see incomplete is around the Ofsted pupil premium school website requirements.
-A pupil premium policy is a good thing to have, but it doesn't usually give the detailed insight into your pupil premium that is required.
+A pupil premium policy is a good thing to have, but it doesn't usually give a detailed insight into your pupil premium that is required.
 Make sure you publish a pupil premium report that covers the strategy for your pupil premium.
 The requirements for the content of this report are split into the current year and the previous year.

-Getting this right is a crucial part of your school website requirements.
+Getting this right is a crucial part of your School Website Requirements.

-A large part of the pupil premium requirements for the previous academic year are concerned with analysis and reporting.
+A large part of the pupil premium school website requirements for the previous academic year is concerned with analysis and reporting.
 The report for the previous year should be indicative of how successfully the school used the pupil premium funding.
 It needs to be more than just keeping last year's content on the school website.
 Report and analyse the impact of your pupil premium spending.
 In addition, your previous report should include details of how the effectiveness of spending will be measured.

 By determining the data you will require to measure the effectiveness of your spending you can make your reporting simpler.
 Determine effective spending measurements by completing the requirements for the current year.
 Then ensure the data is collected from the start of the year, and it will all be available when it comes time to report.
 You could include more than just exam results.
 There is an excellent opportunity in your pupil premium report to show the innovative ways you have addressed the needs of your pupils and reflect on how this directly impacted the targeted pupils.